eonarheim/eonarheim.github.io/docs/color.md

 <pre>color.toString()</pre>
 -----------

-Returns a color string that the dom or native draw code can understand.
-Important to use when directly operating on the canvas context or setting styles in the DOM.
+Returns a color string that the DOM or native draw code can understand.
+This is important to use when directly operating on the canvas context or setting styles in the DOM.